Common Spine Conditions

-Our spine specialists, Robert Benz, MD, and William Biggs, MD, have years of experience, board certification, specialized (fellowship) training, and expertise in helping people with back and neck injuries and conditions.
+Our spine specialists, Robert Benz, MD, William Biggs, MD, and Matthew Gerlach, MD have years of experience, board certification, specialized (fellowship) training, and expertise in helping people with back and neck injuries and conditions.

 They have patient appointments in both our Fort Collins, Loveland, and Greeley, CO offices.

 A slippage of one vertebra over the one below it, most commonly in the lumbar (lower back) area.
 It may develop in a weakened area of the vertebra during childhood or the adolescent years, or it could occur later in life as a result of degeneration.

 Other causes include: heredity (your family history or genetics) or a stress fracture in a vertebra.

 Narrowing of the spinal canal, nerve root channel, and/or intervertebral foramen.
 Spinal stenosis may be inherited, but most often it is caused by the normal aging process.

 Pain radiating from the back and down the leg.

 Ruptured Disc/Bulging Disc/”Slipped Disc”

 Age or injury may cause discs to dry out or degenerate.

 As this happens, the jelly-like nucleus in the disc may bulge into the annulus, causing pain and pressure.
 If a sudden movement or injury causes a rupture of the annulus (torn annulus), the nucleus squeezes out and irritates the nearby nerves.